ryanchankh/ryanchankh.github.io/index.md

 ### Fun facts and others
 - Feel free to email on research and professional advice, or ask me about how I survived undergrad, etc. <br>
 - My hobbies are playing piano, reading math books and playing video games (yes I have fun). <br>
 - I am from Hong Kong, and I speak fluent Cantonese and Mandarin.
 More specifically, I think about math in English, but I order Chinese food in Canto or Mandarin, depending on the situation.
-I won't tell you my Chinese name, but it has 3 characters; one has a part means gold, another has a part means water.
+- My chinese name is 陳鈞浩 (陈钧浩).
 - I want to take the opporuntiy to thank my family for the support they have given me.